Well, 2020 is going to be remembered fondly…

 That entity, is our only remit.

-If the course/product/service has potential, then there is an opportunity to create, shape and implement a strategy to support the business.
-This can range from branding, campaigns to optimisation and utilisation of new channels and media mixes.
+If the course/product/service has potential, then there is an opportunity to create, shape, and implement a strategy to support the business.
+This can range from branding, and campaigns to optimisation and utilisation of media mixes.

 It puts us at an advantage.
 Perhaps, an award-winning one.